CloudM-Migrate/documentation/Engineering-Reference/EmailAttachAO.md

 If documents are uploaded to Drive for an email message, remove the attachments from the original message.

 Change Conditions: Enable to move attachments to a users Drive.

-The email will be modified to include a link to the former attachments location in Drive.

 ### Oversized Attachments Folder/Label <a name="oversizeattachfolder"></a>
 Default Value: None